-Snap and Story are different sets of ad inventory… so run ads on both as you can own more market share as I said above.
+Snap and Story are different sets of ad inventory, so run ads on both as you can own more market share, like I said earlier.
 This is important to keep in mind.
-Don’t be shy to take lookalike audiences and layer on top interest targeting to keep performance high.
+Don’t be shy to take lookalike audiences and layer them on top interest targeting to keep performance high.

 1. Source: Snap Inc. internal data Q3 2019.
 See Snap Inc. public filings with the SEC 2.
 Source: Custom App Annie analysis commissioned by Snap Inc. Daily exclusive reach is based on the daily overlap of active users on Snapchat and competitor app in the US; calculation equals (1-Overlap Penetration); App Annie weights iOS and Android data in their sample to reflect the general population of the market; Figures calculated for Q1 and Q2 2019